View current

 8. coordinating key areas of focus in advance to ensure interviews are targeted.

-Conduct of the Review
+Section 3 - Conduct of the Review

 Review Committee Deliberations

 (26) The Review Committee considers the submission prepared by the school, together with other submissions made by interested persons and organisations, and consults with University staff, students and other persons as deemed appropriate, through interviews.
-Sample questions that the Review Committee might consider is available on the School, Centre, Institute and Generalist Degree Reviews.
+Sample questions that the Review Committee might consider is available on the School, Centre, Institute and Generalist Degree Reviews website.

-(27) Following perusal of the school submission and interviews with the Senior Executive Officers, the committee determines whether there are additional questions to be asked that are relevant to the review, so that the terms of reference are addressed.
+(27) Following perusal of the school submission and interviews with the Senior Executives, the committee determines whether there are additional questions to be asked that are relevant to the review, so that the terms of reference are addressed.
 The committee identifies those areas where more information is required and with support from the Secretary, determine how best to obtain that information (e.g. interviews, visits, records, direct requests to the school).

 Initial Meetings with Senior Executives and Senior Staff